timescale/docs.timescale.com-content/README.md

 + Adding '>ttt ' to the start of a blockquote (using '>') will create a "tip" callout.
 + Adding '>vvv ' to the start of a blockquote (using '>') will create a "warning" callout.
 + Adding 'fff ' to the start of a paragraph(line) will format it as a "footer link".
++ Adding 'ddd ' to the start of a link will append a 'download link' icon to the end of the link inline.

 _Make sure to include the space after the formatting command!_